raphamorim/react-ape/README.md

 # React Gibbon

-> Disclamer: Isn't is a Netflix Project.
+> Disclamer: Isn't a Netflix Project.
 However I decide to use "Gibbon" name to honor their project.

 React Renderer to build UI interfaces using canvas/WebGL.